illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Filling and signing the form with accurate information

-• Providing valid identification such as state-issued ID, driver’s license, military ID, or passport.
-If required, the couple should also take along other documents such as a final divorce decree, certified birth certificates, or parental consent form.
+• Providing valid identification, such as a state-issued ID, driver’s license, military ID, or passport.
+If required, the couple should also take along other documents, such as a final divorce decree, certified birth certificates, or a parental consent form.

 • Paying fees through the accepted payment methods

 Usually, after doing the above, the clerk issues the marriage license while the couple waits.
-After getting the license, successful applicants should note that the license becomes usable or effective the day after it is issued and becomes invalid after 60 days.
+After getting the license, successful applicants should note that it becomes usable or practical the day after it is issued and invalid after 60 days.
+A marriage license is valid for a limited period, typically less than a year, and must be used within that timeframe.
 Hence, the marriage ceremony should be within this period for it to be valid.
 Additionally, the marriage officiant should be a licensed clergy or authorized judge, and this person must submit the completed license to the clerk within ten days of the ceremony.

 Different types of marriage records are obtainable by different persons in Illinois.
-For instance, anyone may request marriage verification letters from the Illinois Department of Public Health (for a fee), whereas marriage certificates or certified copies of marriage records maintained by County Clerks are only available to a selected few, such as:
+For instance, anyone may request marriage verification letters from the Illinois Department of Public Health (for a fee).
+In contrast, marriage certificates or certified copies of marriage records maintained by County Clerks are only available to a select few, such as:

 • The couple mentioned in the record